 Eric Liddell would not have ever imagined it, but his devotion to God and commitment to spread the story of Jesus did not end in that brutal prison camp.
 His life and testimony is remembered around the world.
 His story has touched the hearts of millions through a movie about him that won the Academy Award.
 It is called Chariots of Fire.

-- Why didn't Eric want to run in the Olympic 100-meter race?
+- Why didn't Eric Liddell want to run in the Olympic 100-meter race?

 - What did Eric find in his pocket on the day of the 400-meter race?
 How did it encourage him?

-- Why did Eric decide to stop running in races?
+- Why did Liddell decide to stop running in races?

 - What kind of difficulties did Eric find in China?